-With powerful, strengthening Category 3 Hurricane Irma now a week or less away from possibly impacting the East Coast, officials of the American Red Cross are expressing concern.
+With powerful Category 3 Hurricane Irma now about a week away from possibly impacting the East Coast, officials of the American Red Cross are expressing concern.

 Irma is now centered less than 500 miles east of the Leeward Islands in the West Indies.
-The National Hurricane Center said Monday morning it had maximum sustained winds of 120 miles per hour, with some strengthening expected through Tuesday night.
+The National Hurricane Center said Monday morning it had maximum sustained winds of 120 mph, with some strengthening expected through Tuesday night.

 Irma could be a Category 4 hurricane when it closes in on the East Coast late this week.